The Bankrate promise

 You also can choose not to have your bank cover you when you overdraw your account.
 Neither overdraft protection nor automatic overdrafts are a requirement, and you have the right to decline either service.
 The transaction will simply be declined when you don’t have enough funds or an overdraft program.
 Be sure to check your bank’s policy on non-sufficient funds (NSF) fees, however.
 If the NSF fee is as much as the overdraft fee, opting out of overdraft protection won’t help you much.

 You may even be able to negotiate with your bank to get an overdraft fee refunded.
-There are digital tools that allow you to monitor your account and initiate a request on your behalf, should you not want to contact the bank yourself.
+There are digital tools — such as Harvest and Cushion — that allow you to monitor your account and initiate a request on your behalf, should you not want to contact the bank yourself.